angolosFlame/Weather_App/README.md

 I had some indentation errors which is being fixed
 API generation was seamless however, i hit a snag with the url which is currently resolved with some meticulous research I had a compilation challenge because of URL definition issues.
-An https url contains several characters that make she sees it as a character for expansion which tends to impede the exact meaning of the url string.
+An https url contains several characters that makes shell sees it as a character for expansion which tends to impede the exact meaning of the url string.

 Collaboration/Communication

 Before I jumped on this final project, I had a discussion with a peer about a list of projects I would like to try my hands on.
-However he indicated that I had powerful ideas but because of the limited time to execute the project task I should focus on something lighter such as building with a few features and then add more afterwards.
+However he indicated that I had powerful ideas but because of the limited time to execute the project, task I should focus on something lighter such as building with a few features and then add more afterwards.
 I was happy and took his advice in whole.
 Additionally he was excited about the task at hand.
 He said “For sure, I feel like I'll only start calling myself a software developer after putting some products out there”.